 As you can see, Omnisend offers all its features to all users, even those on its free plan.
 This is great for small but ambitious businesses who have few subscribers and want to send targeted messages via various channels.

 The fact that you can set up complex ecommerce automations and incorporate SMS into your marketing plan for free is a big advantage.

-On the other hand, those with larger lists will find Mailchimp slightly more affordable.
+On the other hand, those with larger lists will find that Mailchimp's pricing is slightly more affordable.

 Winner: It’s a tough one.
 On the one hand, you’ve got a feature-rich product from Omnisend, but on the flip side, you’ll end up paying more down the line.
 That said, I think most would benefit from its generous range of features, which is why this one goes to Omnisend.
 6-6

 |Email Marketing Automation|